 Portable fume extraction

-BOFA solutions combat all these risks, through multi-stage filtration technology that includes specialist activated carbon filters designed to capture specific chemical emissions.
-This ensures a particulate filter efficiency of near 100% (99.997%) is achieved, contributing to compliant health protection while helping deliver the productivity gains that come from mobile technology and fume and dust free process lines.
+BOFA solutions help combat all these risks, through multi-stage filtration technology that includes specialist activated carbon filters designed to capture specific chemical emissions.
+This ensures a particulate filter efficiency of nearly 100% (99.995%) is achieved, contributing to compliant health protection while helping deliver the productivity gains that come from mobile technology and fume and dust-free process lines.

-- For large installations with several stations and operators, our V 1000 iQ and V 1500 iQ can cater for up to 20 operators, as a centralised system for manual assembly.
+- For large installations with several stations and operators, our V 1000 iQ and V 1500 iQ can cater to up to 20 operators, as a centralized system for manual assembly.

 - Our AD 500 iQ, AD 1000 iQ, AD 1500 iQ, or AD 2000 iQ systems are best suited to reflow or wave soldering which involve high volume production requiring one or two points of extraction, to extract fumes from automated soldering machines generating large amounts of particulate and gaseous organic compounds.